wl-online-payments-direct/plugin-woocommerce/README.md

 ## Requirements

-To install and configure Worldline Payments for WooCommerce, you will need:
+To install and configure Worldline Global Online Pay for WooCommerce, you will need:

 - WordPress Version 6.3 or newer (installed)
 - WooCommerce Version 8.6 or newer (installed and activated)